We work on problems related to reading and writing

 Illustrations of elementary shape points

-- The theory explains several distortion patterns of handwritten characters and the notion of co-dimension measures the complexity and stability of a script.
+- The theory explains several distortion patterns of handwritten characters and the

 - Developed online handwriting recognition model for English